brianGammon/trackmytriesapi/README.md

 ## Acknowledgments

-* Inspired by a desire to learn NodeJS
+* Inspired by a desire to learn NodeJS, and gain experience in JavaScript